ART

 WHAT WE SEE, IS WHAT’S EXPOSED BY LIGHT (2023)

 This work focuses on time and transience of life.
-Since nine years I meet with my friend and actress Ela Cosen to dance Butoh.
-Every year we follow the same trace in a different place and contemplate on our existence and current experiences.
-Through incorporating colour the traces of our dance are being inscribed on the canvas we move on.
-Thereby creating an abstract painting, which will find its completion only after we have stopped meeting and dancing.
-If we manage to maintain the project as planed through our lifetime, our deaths will give birth to the completed painting.
-Every time we dance, we move closer to death.
-At the same time our human vanitas gives birth to a new piece of art…
+Every year since 2011 the artists follow the same trace in a different place.
+Through incorporating colour the traces of their movements are being inscribed on the canvas.
+Thereby, creating an abstract painting, which will find its completion only after they have stopped meeting and dancing.
+If the artists manage to maintain the project as planed through their lifetime, their deaths will give birth to the completed painting.

 PIXEL, BYTES & FILM – ORF III ARTIST IN RESIDENCE (2013 – 2021)